Richmond-Andoh/DCIT_205_IA/README.md

 4. Resources: Library, labs, and other department resources.
 5. Events: Upcoming events and activities.
 6. Contact: Contact details for inquiries.

-Feel free to explore additional pages such as Student Projects, Staff Profiles, or any other page of your choice.
+<p>Feel free to explore additional pages such as Student Projects, Staff Profiles, or any other page of your choice.</p>

 ## Screenshots